-What is the Difference between Minute Taking and Stenography Services?
+What is the Difference between Taking Minutes and Stenography?

-Have you ever wondered whether you require minute taking or stenography services?
+Have you ever wondered whether you require minute taking or stenography for your business or service?
 Do you have regular meetings which need to be recorded and are not sure which service best meets your needs?

 What is Stenography?

-Stenography is the practice of accurately recording the spoken word to produce a written transcript of an event.
-Stenography services are used in courts, tribunals, hearings, meetings and top-tier law firms to produce verbatim (word-for-word) transcripts of events.
+Stenography Services are the practice of accurately recording the spoken word to produce a written transcript of an event.
+Stenography is used in courts, tribunals, hearings, meetings, and top-tier law firms to produce verbatim (word-for-word) transcripts of events.

-Stenographers attend events in person to produce a written transcript of all that is said.
-This is particularly important for highly confidential and delicate events where audio recording is not permitted, for legal purposes.
+Stenographers attend events in-person to produce a written transcript of all that is said.
+This is particularly important for highly confidential and delicate events where audio recording may not be permitted, for legal purposes.

 Stenographers use various shorthand tools and skills to record the spoken word.
 Today many stenographers use a customised stenotype machine, which is pre-programmed with specific word conventions or abbreviations particular to that individual stenographer’s requirements.